 Lack of separation of the vertebrae

 Neuromuscular.
-This type of scoliosis is associated with many neurological conditions, especially in those children who do not walk, such as the following:
+This type of scoliosis is associated with many neurological conditions.
+This especially happens in those children who do not walk, such as the following:

 Spinal cord tumors

-Neurofibromatosis (This is a genetic condition that affects the peripheral nerves that causes changes to occur in the skin, called café-au-lait spots.)
+Neurofibromatosis (This is a genetic condition that affects the peripheral nerves that causes changes to happen in the skin, called café-au-lait spots.)

 Idiopathic.
 The cause of this type of scoliosis is unknown.
 There are three types of idiopathic scoliosis:

-Infantile (This type of scoliosis occurs from birth to age 3.
-The curve of the vertebrae is to the left and it is more commonly seen in boys.
+Infantile (This type of scoliosis happens from birth to age 3.
+The curve of the vertebrae is typically to the left and it is more commonly seen in boys.
 Typically, the curve resolves as the child grows.)

-Juvenile (Juvenile scoliosis occurs in children between ages 3 and 10.)
+Juvenile (Juvenile scoliosis happens in children between ages 3 and 10.)

-Adolescent (This type of scoliosis occurs in children between ages 10 and 18.
+Adolescent (This type of scoliosis happens in children between ages 10 and 18.
 This is the most common type of scoliosis and is more commonly seen in girls.)

 Other causes of scoliosis may include: